 Medication for non-communicable diseases (NCDs) is often not affordable to patients in Kenya due to high drug prices.
 Hospitals incur high procurement costs as they individually buy small amounts of the medication, instead of buying large quantities that entitles them to volume discounts.
 These high prices are then passed on to patients.

 CDMS ("Cronical Drugs Medical Scheme") decreases the procurement costs of NCD drugs for small and medium-sized hospitals by aggregating their demand.
 They then obtain quantity discounts from pharmaceutical companies and bypass distributors and wholesalers.

 The second component of CDMS’ points of action is a pre-screening program that creates demand for the low-cost NCD medication.
 In order to enable patients to benefit from the lower drug prices, the pre-screenings raise awareness on NCDs and identify high-risk patients in the community.
 These patients are then screened and those with elevated blood pressure and sugars are referred to a precontracted ‘hub’ hospital where they benefit from the lower costs.

 CDMS receives a commission fee on NCD medication from the hospitals.

 CDMS is a registered social enterprise in Kenya.
 The activity of reducing the price of NCD medicines has already been piloted in 2019, achieving average savings of 18%.
 In cooperation with community workers, CDMS has also implemented the second pillar of the business model.
-Up until now, 6.500 pre-screenings have already taken place, diagnosing hypertension in over 25% of the cases.
+Up until now, more than 8.000 pre-screenings have already taken place, diagnosing hypertension in over 25% of the cases.